wejgaard/HolonCode/README.md

 HolonCode provides clarity and immediacy.

 * Clear presentation of the program code.
-* Instant update of code files
 * Chapters are files.
-* The files contain the present state.
-Changes are instantly updated.
+* The files are instantly updated with changes in the program
 * Internal version control.
 * HolonCode works in Windows, macOS and Linux.
 * Based on [HolonS](https://www.holonforth.com/holons.html)